pivotal/blog/content/post/some-blog-post-or-how-i-learned-to-stop-worrying-and-like-red-junit-tests.md

 ~~~java
 assertThat(savedUser.getName()).isEqualTo("Some Name");
 ~~~
 "But Tira, that isn't dry!"
 Nope, it isn't.
 Because this is a test, and tests are special.
 Tests don't need to be dry, at least not as much as they need to be transparent.
-If your test data is meaningful and your test failures are ovbious, that's a pretty good test in my book.
+If your test data is meaningful and your test failures are obvious, that's a pretty good test in my book.

 ## Weird Null Pointers